BoogieHauser/grandmas_recipe_box/README.md

 ### SPRINT REVIEW AND SPRINT RETROSPECTIVE
 **[Stakeholder Evidence:]()**
-Screen capture of stakeholder in sprint review.
+Screen capture of stakeholder in sprint review on 12/1/2024.

 **[Sprint Review Notes:]()**
-Notes from our sprint review on 11/17/2024.
+Notes from our sprint review on 12/1/2024.

 **Stakeholder Requests:**
 We met with our stakeholder and made adjustments to prioritize their needs.
 Editing and tagging recipes was their